wavemaker/docs/learn/how-tos/microfrontends-iframe.md

 ## Approach

 All the apps (including host) are served from the same domain (say http://localhost) using a load balancer.
 They are however deployed on different contexts, and served over different paths.
-For example, the HR app is accessible at root (localhost/), and employee & department are accessible over "localhost/employee" and "localhost/department" respectively.
-As the domain is same for the apps, the cookie set by the outer app after login will be passed to all the apps.
-Therefore whenever user logins into the outer app he'll be automatically loggedIn into the employee & department apps.
-In the host app, we can have iframes with the relative src "/employee" and it'll load the employee app directly.
+For example, the HR app is accessible at root (http://localhost/), and employee & department apps are accessible over http://localhost/employee and http://localhost/department respectively.
+As the domain is same for the apps, the cookies set by the host app after login is passed automatically to all the micro apps.
+As the session persistence is also enabled, the user will be automatically loggedIn into the employee & department apps.

 ## Steps